 Jeju Gimnyeong Maze Park

-How to book Jeju tickets when they’re “Sold out” for Chuseok?
+How to book flights when they’re “sold out” for Chuseok?

 1) call Korean Airlines (one of the main airlines carriers for that route) direct